bishoport/WeatherApp/README.md

 # WeatherApp
-Do pod install before run
+Do "pod install" in Terminal before run.